 We’ve simplified how to create an excellent business plan into seven key elements.

-For more information on any of these points, make sure to take a look at our full business plan guide.
+For more information on any of these points, make sure to take a look at our full retail business plan guide.

 Want help keeping your business plan in order?

 Starting a retail business of any scale will naturally bring a number of tasks for you to keep on top of.
 This can be daunting.
 Fortunately there are a number of tools available to help – project management software does exactly what it says on the tin, it keeps you organised.

 Whether you're working on your own, with partners, or with a team you can use project management to organise and track progress through various workflows.
 It'll help you to organise your own team, as well as your team's, boosting collaboration.

 Want to try it?
 Find out which project management software we recommend today.

 Conducting market research

 First and foremost, you need to do your market research.
 Mayna McIntosh, founder of specialist fashion shop Hope, states: “Before you commit to a physical presence on the high street, it’s essential you conduct thorough market research.
 Review other successful stores, and look at how they have established themselves in your target location.”

 This means it’s worth asking yourself the following questions: